pluginpal/strapi-plugin-config-sync/README.md

 <div align="center">
 <h1>Strapi config-sync plugin</h1>

 <p style="margin-top: 0;">This plugin is a multi-purpose tool to manage your Strapi database records through JSON files.
-Mostly used for automated deployment, automated tests and data sharing for collaboration purposes.</p>
+Mostly used to version control config data for automated deployment, automated tests and data sharing for collaboration purposes.</p>

 <p>
   <a href="https://www.npmjs.org/package/strapi-plugin-config-sync">